- Documentation

 - Best for fast workflows

-Editor Reference Management
+Editor Reference Fields

 Full control with manual URL entry and weights.

-- Precise weight control (--iw, --sw, --cw, --ow)
+- Precise weight control

 - External URLs supported